-Where surgical intervention is the answer, this is almost always day surgery and can be promptly arranged.
+Where surgical intervention is the answer, this is almost always day surgery at our in house facility and can be promptly arranged.

 Your treatment will be taken forward by an orthodontist and in the case of our Harley Street clinic, remains in house.
 Both a consultant maxillofacial surgeon and skilled orthodontist are resident.

-If we can help with advice, or treatment on an impacted canine tooth, please get in touch with our team at any time.
+If we can help with individual advice, or treatment on an impacted canine tooth, please get in touch with our team at any time.